mpv-player/mpv/DOCS/man/options.rst

 ``--video-unscaled``
     Disable scaling of the video.
 If the window is larger than the video, black bars are added.
 Otherwise, the video is cropped.
 The video still can be influenced by the other ``--video-...`` options.
-(But not all; for example ``--video-zoom`` does nothing if this option is enabled.)

-    The video and monitor aspects aspect will be ignored.
-Aspect correction would require scaling the video in the X or Y direction, but this option disables scaling, disabling all aspect correction.

     Note that the scaler algorithm may still be used, even if the video isn't scaled.
 For example, this can influence chroma conversion.
+The video will also still be scaled in one dimension if the source uses non-square pixels (e.g. anamorphic widescreen DVDs).

     This option is disabled if the ``--no-keepaspect`` option is used.